 What is GSOC-UAW Local 2110?

 GSOC-UAW Local 2110 is the union representing graduate employees at NYU in negotiations over terms and conditions of their employment since 1998.
 From 2002 to 2005, GSOCers were the first private university graduate employees to have concluded a union contract with their employer.
 That contract increased graduate stipends by an average of 38%, secured fully paid health insurance premiums for the first time, and made NYU competitive with universities like Harvard, Yale, and M.I.T. for attracting top talent to its graduate programs.

 Are my graduate students members of the union?

-GSOC is a union for working graduate students at NYU.
+GSOC is a union for working graduate union at NYU.
 Currently, students appointed to the following positions are covered by the agreement with NYU:

 - Graduate students (Master’s/Ph.D.) who teach classes or have appointed teaching assistantships or laboratory assistantships (except Ph.D. student adjuncts beyond the 7th year and MBA candidates at Stern)

 - Graduate student workers in a range of miscellaneous positions, who are employed by NYU

 Why do graduate students need a union?

 - Unionizing prepares us for our future after graduate school.
 Through actively participating in our union, we develop skills to advocate for ourselves and our colleagues.
 We reach out across department, school, and university lines to form relationships that prove personally fulfilling and professionally useful.

 What are the department responsibilities outlined in the contract?

-- All graduate employment opportunities have to be posted so that eligible students know that they can apply
+- Posting employment opportunities: All graduate employment opportunities have to be posted so that all eligible students know that they can apply.

-- Appointment letters have to be given to the student at least 10 business days before the appointment starts, minimally stating the position’s salary, duration, and expected average hours per week.
+- Timely provision of appointment letters: Appointment letters must be provided to students at least 10 business days before the appointment starts, minimally stating the position’s salary, duration, and expected average hours per week.